EQUIPMENT & INKS

 HEAT PRESSING FLAT ITEMS

 For 'flat' items such as plaques, coasters, tiles, garments, etc, you will need a flat bed heat press.
-Full details on the range of Europa Leisure heat presses that we offer can be found on our heat press pages.
-All of our Europa Leisure heat presses are manufactured in the UK and comply with all EU safety standards.
+Full details on the range of Adkins, and our own range, of heat presses that we offer can be found on our heat press pages.
+All of our heat presses comply with all EU safety standards.
 We also offer a range of alternative heat presses for specialised items like bags, caps and plates.

 Please note it is not possible to obtain the consistency of heat and pressure required for the dye sublimation printing process using a home iron.

 HEAT PRESSING MUGS AND ROUND ITEMS

 For dye sublimation printing mugs of various size (including latte shapes) and round money banks you can use a mug press which is purpose designed to print around cylindarical items.

 VIRTUOSO SAWGRASS PRINT MANAGER

 Virtuoso Print Manager makes it easier than ever to get great colour output with CorelDraw, Adobe Photoshop, Adobe Illustrator AND *CreativeStudio design software for both Windows and Mac OS and allows for the direct import of .jpg and .png images.It allows you to streamline production with an advanced array of features, including job and image nesting, hot folders with customisable presets, multilingual user interface, file- and web-to-print workflows and more.

-The Virtuoso Print Manager is supplied as part of your Virtuoso printer package!
+The Sawgrass Print Manager is supplied as part of your Virtuoso printer package!

 - Works with SubliJet-HD CMYK, Pro Photo and Pro Photo XF inks.

 - Job and image ganging saves media.